 Gaslighting can have severe effects, especially if it’s ongoing.
 You may find yourself lying if it helps you avoid the stress of having your reality discarded and re-written.
 Or you may lie simply to avoid the inevitable arguments.
 You’ll do what needs to be done to prevent your narcissist from becoming triggered, angry, or abusive.

 A significant symptom of gaslighting is the constant feeling of confusion or being off-balance.
-It’s one of the most challenging aspects to healing because we’ve learned to disregard our intuition and our sense of trust, indeed sometimes our whole perception of reality.
+It’s one of the most challenging aspects of healing because we’ve learned to disregard our intuition and our sense of trust, indeed sometimes our whole perception of reality.
 Because we may have learned to trust our narcissist’s interpretation of the world and rely on it instead of our own, we begin to doubt our reality and we convince ourselves that our narcissist’s version of reality is correct.

 How does being gaslighted feel?

-There’s a feeling of things not “adding up,” and you get confused and disoriented easily, when having arguments or conversations with them.
+There’s a feeling of things not “adding up,” and you get confused and disoriented easily when having arguments or conversations with them.
 You may possibly feel as if reality isn’t actually “real.”
 I came to think of these discrepancies as a flaw within myself, instead of in my mother.
 I had obsessive thoughts, trying to figure out and make sense of the disparity between what I observed myself, knowing what I saw or heard, and what I was told that I saw or heard (or didn’t see or hear.)
 The internal conflict this causes often leads to us accepting that our narcissist’s version of reality is correct.
 This is called cognitive dissonance.
 It’s a way of making sense of what’s happening, to feel less confused.

 When you’re in a relationship with a narcissist who’s gaslighting you, you may get unexpected or inappropriate responses to common questions or actions, and your own reactions may be determined to be incorrect or unreasonable.
 You may start to wonder why your narcissist gives you strange looks that make you question yourself.
 Fearful for your mental health, you worry that you might be losing your mind.
 You might begin thinking that you’re the illogical one, or that you’re mentally ill.
 You likely feel confused all the time, but your observations are never validated.